-The services provided by Tas Maritime Radio are:
+The High Frequency (HF) services provided by Tas Maritime Radio are:

-1. 24hour,7day monitoring of the International Distress and safety traffic frequencies of 4125, 6215 and 8291 kHz for distress calls from vessels.
-It should be noted that in line with International measures 2182 kHz will not be monitored.
+1. 12 hour, (0700-1900 hrs) 7day monitoring of the International Distress and safety traffic frequencies of 4125, 6215 and 8291 kHz for distress calls from vessels.
+The pleasure craft working frequency of 2524 kHz is also monitored.
+It should be noted that in line with International measures 2182 kHz is not be monitored.

 2. “SECURITE” (Safety) broadcasts as necessary on 4125, 6215 and 8291 kHz.